Cito Gaston

-Clarence Edwin "Cito" Gaston (/ˈsiːtoʊ ˈɡæstən/; born March 17, 1944) is an American former Major League Baseball outfielder, coach and manager.
+Clarence Edwin "Cito" Gaston (/ˈsiːtoʊ ˈɡæstən/; born March 17, 1944) is an American former Major League Baseball (MLB) outfielder, coach and manager.
 His major league career as a player lasted from 1967 to 1978, most notably with the San Diego Padres and Atlanta Braves.
 He spent his entire managerial career with the Toronto Blue Jays, becoming the first African-American manager in Major League Baseball history to win a World Series title.

 Gaston managed the Toronto Blue Jays from 1989 to 1997, then again from 2008 to 2010.
 During this time, he managed the Blue Jays to four American League East division titles (1989, 1991, 1992 and 1993), two American League pennants (1992 and 1993) and two World Series titles (1992 and 1993).

 Personal life

 Gaston grew up in San Antonio and Corpus Christi, Texas, where his father was a semi-truck driver.
 His career ambitions were either to be a truck driver like his father, or make it into the Major Leagues.
 He adopted his nickname 'Cito' in preference to his given name 'Clarence'.
 Gaston later told Toronto Blue Jays broadcasters the name was taken from a Mexican-American wrestler he watched as a young man in Texas.
 Other reports state Gaston was given this nickname from a friend named Carlos Thompson who thought Gaston resembled a well known Mexican wrestler named "Cito".

 As a player with the Atlanta Braves, he was the roommate of Hank Aaron.
 Gaston credits Aaron with teaching him "how to be a man; how to stand on my own."

 Gaston has been married three times.
 His first marriage ended in divorce with Gaston citing his baseball career as the reason.
 His second marriage to a Canadian woman, Denise, lasted from the early 80s to the early 2000s.
 Since 2003, Gaston has been married to Lynda, both residing in Oldsmar, Florida.